homework/homework/README.md

 Steps (2) -- (4) will each startup processes that take control of the terminal, ie., will need running in separate terminals.
-If you want, investigate the man pages for `ovsdb-server` and `ovs-vswitchd` to see how to run then as background daemons.
+If you want, investigate the man pages for `ovsdb-server` and `ovs-vswitchd` to see how to run them as background daemons.

 Steps (2), (5) need only be carried out once, or whenever the eeePC network configuration changes.